 Console JRPGs have been stagnating for a while, so a firm shakeup like the one XCX delivers is more than welcome.
 It commands a huge time investment from the player, but unravelling the complexity of its world and ecology is almost endlessly entertaining.
 Its shortcomings can't be ignored, but the sheer scope of XCX, paired with its singular personality, qualifies this as a release that Wii U owners should take a chance on.
 After all, what other enormous open worlds does the console have on its side right now?
 And even if Zelda was out, you're never going to see Link zip around in one of these.

-Xenoblade Chronicles X is released on December 4th in the UK and North America, a day later in Australia, and is exclusive to the Wii U. Japanese readers will already be familiar with the game – it came out there back in April.
-This review made possible by NVIDIA SHIELD - check out the NVIDIA SHIELD library here.
+Xenoblade Chronicles X is released on December 4 in the UK and North America, a day later in Australia, and is exclusive to the Wii U. Japanese readers will already be familiar with the game—it came out there back in April.